cscart/docs/en/user_guide/look_and_feel/logos_banners_images/images_for_store.rst

 What Graphics Library Should I Use on My Server?
 ================================================

 There are different graphics libraries on your server: **Imagick**, **GD**.
-The latter is available on all hosting.
+The latter is available almost at any hosting.
 But we recommend **Imagick**, because it offers better performance and quality of the processed images.

 ================================
 What's the Best Size for a Logo?